COMMUNITY HEALTH WORKER PROJECT:

 The training will also include guidance on providing emotional support to a patient waiting for screening results and after a diagnosis.

-CHWs will receive:
+CHWs may receive:

-• Financial stipend for attending the training
+- Financial stipend for attending the training (depending on available grant funding)

-• 1.5 Continuing Education Units
+- 1.5 Continuing Education Units

 Outcomes